balavenkataraman123/cybersecwebsiteassignment/entries/pcsec.md

 You can see the possibility of doing this to block all advertising sites.

-Using root terminal on your phone from your PC, you can edit the hosts file of your phone to block out all advertising sites, so advertisements even in non-browser applications (where an ad blocking extension can't be installed) can be blocked.
+Using root terminal on your phone from your PC, you can edit the hosts file of your phone to block out all advertising sites, so advertisements even in non-browser applications (where an ad-blocking extension can't be installed) can be blocked.